aaniksahaa/STELAR-X/README.md

 ./test-stelar-simulated.sh -b $HOME/research -t 100 -g 200 --sb 0.000001 --spmin 100000 --spmax 200000 -r R1 --fresh
 ```

-Here, the parameter "-b" expects the base directory where STELAR-X is set up.
-For instance, if you have set up it at `$HOME/research/STELAR-X`, then "-b" should be set as "$HOME/research".
+Here, the option `-b` expects the base directory where STELAR-X is set up.
+For instance, if you have set up it at `$HOME/research/STELAR-X`, then "-b" should be set as `$HOME/research`.

-The options "-t" and "-g" indicate the number of taxa and gene trees respectively.
+The options `-t` and `-g` indicate the number of taxa and gene trees respectively.

 ## Troubleshooting